|

 physically in the room with you.
 If it were actually there, it would be in both

-We will continue our research
+We will continue our research over

-over the next few years by compiling as many images that we can take
+the next few years by compiling images.

-independent analysis of the more interesting photos as we collect
+We will also ask for independent analysis of the more interesting